prosoft-edv/components/docs/block-ui.md

 # PsBlockUi <a name="PsBlockUi"></a>

 `<ps-block-ui>` is a component for blocking controls.
-Most common use is for blocking forms while loading data.
+Most common use is to block forms while loading data.

 While `blocked === true` all of `<ps-block-ui>`'s content is overlayed by a transparent frame with a loading spinner and an optional `spinnerText`.
 During blocked-state it's not possible to click any control underneath the block-ui.